zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 ```
 ## Configure the application health extension

 The application health extension requires an HTTP or HTTPS request with an associated port or request path.
-TCP probes are supported when using the application health extension, but can't set the `ApplicationHealthState` through the probe response body and cannot be used with rolling upgrades with custom metrics.
+TCP probes are supported when using the application health extension, but can't set the `ApplicationHealthState` through the probe response body and can't be used with rolling upgrades with custom metrics.

 ```json
 {